Our Camp

 Ewaso Ndokwe Lengiro

-Named after the great Ewaso Nyiro River that winds through Samburu, Ewaso is known for both his courage and his character.
-During a flood, he famously dived into the raging river to rescue two young herd boys stranded on a tree, holding onto them for hours until help arrived by helicopter.
+Named after the great Ewaso Ngiro river that is the lifeblood of Samburu, Ewaso famously dived into the raging waters of the river in spate to rescue two young herd boys stranded on a dead tree, and held onto them for hours until help arrived by helicopter.

-Part of the Elephant Watch family for over a decade, he now leads our team of waiters with warmth, humour, and song - always making sure guests are well fed, well watered, and looked after with great care.
+Part of our crew for more than a decade, he leads our team of waiters with warmth, humour, and a lot of singing - ensuring guests are watered, well fed and kept safe from predators, just like his goats.

 Your Assistant Barman